 If you think you might have a mental illness, there are a few different things you can do.
 Taking any action is better than nothing, so start with whatever seems most helpful to you:

 - Talk to someone you trust about what you’re going through—a friend or a family member is a great start!
+A family member might be able to tell you about your family history.
+Just like with physical illnesses, mental illnesses have genetic components.

 Finding out that you have a mental illness can be tough.
 So whatever your next steps are, take some time to sit with your feelings.
 It’s okay to be overwhelmed or discouraged.
 But there’s also good reason to feel hopeful—mental illness is common, and recovery is possible!